Canada’s Economy Moves by Truck

 Trucking plays an important role in the provincial economy, both as a business in its own right and as a business that serves others.

 Statistics Canada.
-Table 379-0030 - Gross domestic product (GDP) at basic prices, by North American Industry Classification System (NAICS), provinces and territories, annual (dollars), CANSIM (database; accessed: 2014-09-16)
+Table 379-0030 - Gross domestic product (GDP) at basic prices, by North American Industry Classification System (NAICS), provinces and territories, annual (dollars x 1,000,000), CANSIM (database; accessed: 2017-07-16)

 Statistics Canada.
 Table 403-0004 - Trucking commodity origin and destination survey (TCOD), trucking industry, annual (number unless otherwise noted), CANSIM (database; accessed: 2017-07-12)